Cyberretta/Write-Ups-THM/Bounty_Hacker.md

 Nmap done: 1 IP address (1 host up) scanned in 124.93 seconds
 ```

-- FTP port is open and anonymous login is enabled (port 21)
+- FTP port is open and anonymous login is allowed (port 21)
 - SSH port is open (port 22)
 - A webserver is running on the target (port 80)

 ## FTP enumeration

-Let's log in to the FTP service as anonymous and see what files we can get :
+Let's login to the FTP service as `anonymous` and see what files we can find :
 ```
 attacker@AttackBox:~/Documents/THM/CTF/Bounty_Hacker$ ftp 10.10.198.38
 Connected to 10.10.198.38.